sbtoonz/Trader_2.0/Thunderstore_Release/README.md

 ### V0.1.0
 * Added dragNdrop to the store screen UI element.
 You can now move it around the screen if you please

+### V0.1.1
+* Fixed issue where if item stack sale made inventory go negative it was not removed from store

+###V0.1.2
+* Added config option to remove randomly spawning Knarr from your world

+###V0.1.3
+* Changed the stores loading tactic to an async/await method.
+This makes stores with huge item counts loud instantly and no longer take up FPS when loading in items